kenweechin/recipe-app/README.md

 ### **User Stories**

 * View all the recipes without having to register an account.
 * View all the recipe details as in recipe image, recipe meal type, recipe name, recipe diet type, recipe serving size, recipe preparation time, recipe cooking time, dish description, ingredients needed, and cooking methods.
 All of these are shown in an organized layout.
-All the details have a relevant icon so user can easily know what it is.
+All the details have a relevant icon so the user can easily know what it is.
-* Able to search the keyword by typing keyword into the search bar.
+* Able to search the keyword by typing a keyword into the search bar.
-* A respond message will show if there is no result returned.
+* A response message will show if there is no result returned.
 * Register a new account.
 * Add a new recipe.
 * Edit or delete an existing recipe.
 * View the total recipes created.
-* Log out with one click and terminate session.
+* Log out with one click and terminate the session.
 * Use the website from any device such as desktop, laptop, tablet and mobile.

 ### **Design Choices**

 * Framework
     * [Materialize](https://materializecss.com/), a front-end framework was utilized for this project.
-Navbars, recipe cards, forms, and grid was created.
+Navbars, recipe cards, forms, and a grid was created.
     * [JQuery](https://jquery.com/) was used to initialize some Materialize elements.
 * Imagery
-    * The background image on the home page is using the image with combination of different dishes.
+    * The background image on the home page is using the image with a combination of different dishes.
 This is to demonstrate the main purpose of the website, which act as a representative element of the website is focusing on.
 This is to attract the user's attention and yield a trust emotion toward the website.
 The background images on the log in page and register page are food relevant as well to match the website's theme.
 * Color Scheme
     * The main color of the website (except the images) used are generally in white tone.
 This is because all the images used and will be uploaded by the user to the website are generally rich in colors due to the food content.
-Hence, the colours of the images themselves are sufficient to yield colours that are able to enrich the website.
-Furthermore, white color tone does match to the design purpose which is clean and simplicity.
+Hence, the colours of the images themselves are sufficient to yield colours that can enrich the website.
+Furthermore, the white color tone does match the simplicity and clean design purpose.
     * The colors of the website title and other navigation links are set to maroon color to yield contrast with the white background of the website.
     * Dark grey color is used for the top page of navigation links when the user hovers over the links to present a great contrast to the white tone background and shows to the user that they are currently hovering at that link.
     * Links are shown in blue color.